irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

    - [ ] Create a VM filling all the required fields, alongside descriptions, check the page output
    - [ ] Create a VM filling all the required fields, alongside labels, check the page output
    - [ ] Create a VM filling all the required fields, alongside annotations, check the page output
+   - [ ] Edit as form, check if the original content displays correctly, edit some of them and save, like adding some labels or annotations, the changes can be applied successfully
+   - [ ] Edit as YAML, check if the YAML content displays correctly, edit some of them and save, the changes can be applied successfully
+   - [ ] Edit as YAML, read from a file, check if the YAML content displays correctly, only if the format is correct that it can be saved and created a new image
+   - [ ] Clone as form, check if the original content displays correctly, change the image name to make it unique, it can be saved and created a new image
+   - [ ] Clone as YAML, check if the original content displays correctly, change the image name to make it unique and remove some other useless info, it can be saved and created a new image
+   - [ ] Download YAML, a YAML file can be downloaded successfully
+   - [ ] Delete an image, it can be deleted successfully

 ## Key Pairs